davideast/reactz/README.md

-# reactz
+# serve-react

-> A simple SSR dev server for React Components.
+> A simple dev server for React.